 To get pregnant, you need a number of steps to happen:

-On that note: Your fertility specialists may suggest some other types of tests that can give you more advanced insights to your fertility such as a Transvaginal ultrasound or a Fallopian tubes X-Ray.
-These tests provide much more insight to the physical structure of your reproductive organs.
+On that note: Your fertility specialist may suggest other tests that can give you more advanced insights into your fertility, like a transvaginal ultrasound scan or a fallopian tube x-ray.
+These tests provide more insights into the physical structure of your reproductive organs.

-The main thing to remember is that by taking the hormone test, you're giving yourself more information that you can use to inform your family planning decisions and do what's extremely personal and right for you.
+Despite these limitations, by taking a hormone test, you're giving yourself more information that you can use to inform your family planning decisions and do what's extremely personal and right for you.

 Sweet, so you want in.